sensuikan1973/flutter_expensive_native_embedding_journey/slide/pages/journey_native_C_APIs.md

 <PageTitleHeader section="calling native C APIs" title="Issues"/>

-### How abot executing channel handlers on background?
+### How about executing channel handlers on background?

 Unfortunately, not enough.